mastershubham/Research-Papers/README.md

 # Research-Papers
-This repository contain useful research papers.
+This repository contains useful research papers.
 They do not cater to a specific domain.